manni8436/Legend-of-the-Greek-Gods/assets/css/README.md

 (Bugs)
 * = needs to be resolved

-    * my background image isnt loading

-    * cant change the colour of my dropdowm menu icon
+    my background image were not loading but I managed to fix the issue but there is still two of the background images that do not fill the full screen width but I have also fixed this new issue that happened by giving the big three and contact us sections different background image tags and adjusting the height and width to fix the page correctly

+    I couldnt change the colour of my toggler icon in the start but I have managed to find the tag that would allow me to change the colour of my toggler icon

+    my dropdown menu isnt working and wont dropdown at the moment but I have managed to fix it and I had change the whole menu coding to fix this issue

+    my background image was going over my navbar when scrolled down the page but I have fixed this issue by using the fixed position in the bg-light

+    * after fixing the position of my navbar top the top of my screen there is is a small black line that goes past my top border line a small amount

 (testing)

-In this section write about all the tests you have done to make sure the webiste works and meets the requirements that is needed from the users.
+In this section write about all the tests you have done to make sure the website works and meets the requirements that is needed from the users.

 and also you will want to go over all of your user stories